Dan ranks and Shogo titles

-No successful karate students I know of would ever say that getting a black belt was the primary reason they joined a dojo.
-Yet for many student earning a black belt will indeed be the by-product of their years of effort.
+No successful karate student I know of would ever say that getting a black belt was the primary reason they joined a dojo.
+Yet for many students earning a black belt will indeed be the by-product of their years of effort.
 All they have to do is train long enough, and hard enough.
-In Shotokan karate a black belt or Dan rank is the first truly significant plateau obtained by a student.
-It is a individual achievement that they will remember for the rest of their life.
-Even though karate is not a team sport it is virtually impossible for any student to reach the black belt level without constantly training in the company of others.
+In Shotokan karate a black belt, or Dan rank, is the first truly significant plateau obtained by a student.
+It is an individual achievement that they will remember for the rest of their life.
+Even though karate is not a team sport it is virtually impossible for any student to reach the Dan ranks without constantly training in the company of others.

-Unfortunately far to many students once having reached the rank of Sho Dan (1st level) consider this to be the end of their journey, and so they cease training.
+Unfortunately far to many students once having reached the rank of Sho Dan (1st Dan level) consider this to be the end of their journey, and they cease training.
 In fact quite the opposite is true.
-A black belt is only the beginning, a very large first step down a truly long, and wonderous path for those who have courage, and the discipline to walk it.
+A black belt is only the first step down a truly long, and wonderous path, for those who have courage, and the discipline to walk it.

-Upon receiving their black belt a karate student will be known as a sempai (teachers assistant).
+Upon receiving their black belt in some dojos the student will be known as a sempai (teachers assistant).
 At this point in their training the new sempai will find that they will be expected to take on a more formal leadership role within the dojo.
 Leading by example from the front row, constantly encouraging the junior students.
-While at the same time re-affirming their own commitment, and seeking to expand the limits of their own horizon.
-Getting a black belt is definitely not a time for quitting, or winding down.
+While at the same time re-affirming their own commitment, while seeking to expand the limits of their own horizon.
+Getting a black belt is definitely not a time for quitting.

 It has been said that life is a circle.
 The same can be said for a student's journey down the Shotokan road.
-Starting out wearing a white belt made of cotton, the student rises up through the ten kyu levels (colour belts) until they find themselves ready to take their Sho Dan exam.
-Once they pass the test they will now wear this colour of belt for the remainder of their martial arts career.
+Starting out wearing a white belt made of cotton the student rises up through the ten kyu levels (colour belts) until they find themselves ready to take their Sho Dan exam.
+Once they pass the test they will wear a black belt for the remainder of their journey.

-Yet as the years pass, and after their belt has been tied, and untied a countless number of times, the student will look down one day to notice that a great dealt of the black colouring has worn away.
-Their belt is now almost white again.
-And so after a lifetime of training in the end they see truth.
-They have always been a white belt.
+But the years pass, and after their belt has been tied and untied a countless number of times, the student will look down one day to notice that a great dealt of the black colouring has worn away.
+And so after a lifetime of training in the end they see truth, they have always been a white belt.
 The colour of their belt was always just an illusion.

 The three titles hold the following meanings: